Dish Network Corporation (DISH - GuruFocus.com

-SAN DIEGO, March 27, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Dish Network Corporation ( DISH) securities between February 22, 2021 and February 27, 2023, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Dish Network Corporation (NASDAQ: DISH) securities between February 22, 2021 and February 27, 2023, for violations of the Securities Exchange Act of 1934.
 Dish, with its subsidiaries, provides pay-TV services in the United States.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Dish.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 22, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.